 At points in our lives, we feel less than, lacking in confidence, and maybe a little lost.
 It’s at those points we feel our very existence is encroaching on others.
 Somehow we believe we shouldn’t be happy, or allowed to love the things we do.
 Call it years of corporate programming and loathing that programmed my brain the wrong way.

-So now I’m having to get back to being fearless, to saying YES vehemently to what I want, and having the courage to step back out there.
+So now I’m having to get back to being fearless, to saying YES vehemently to what I want and having the courage to step back out there.

-3. Room to grow and create.
-Inspiration.
+3. It creates white space and give you room to grow and create.

 Getting out of your normal day-to-day routine frees up valuable mind space.
 When you immerse yourself in a new place, the seeds of creativity start to grow again, leaving you free and clear to create new things.